 Every trip encourages people to leave their comfort zones.
 "Part of the equation is to do something scary, because it makes you feel vulnerable," Weihenmayer says.
 "It’s a gauntlet you have to go through."

-Weihenmayer’s third book, No Barriers: A Blind Man’s Journey to Kayak the Canyon, comes out in February 2017.
+Weihenmayer’s third book, No Barriers: A Blind Man’s Journey to Kayak the Canyon, came out in February 2017.